1922 United Kingdom general election: Background

 It was the first election at which Labour surpassed the combined strength of both Liberal parties in votes and seats.
-The election was also notable for Labour in that it saw future Prime Minister Clement Attlee elected as an MP for Limehouse.
+The election was also notable for Labour in that it saw future prime minister Clement Attlee elected as MP for Limehouse.

 Some Liberal candidates stood calling for a reunited Liberal Party, while others appear to have backed both Asquith and Lloyd George.
 Few sources are able to agree on exact numbers, and even in contemporary records held by the two groups, some MPs were claimed for both sides.
 By one estimate, there were 29 seats where Liberals stood against one another.
 This is thought to have cost them at least 14 seats, 10 of them to Labour, so in theory a reunited Liberal Party would have been much closer to, and perhaps even ahead of, Labour in terms of seats.
 However, in reality the two factions were on poor terms, and Lloyd George was still hoping for a renewed coalition with the Conservatives.

-Neither of the leaders of the two main parties succeeded in enjoying their achievement in the election for very long; within less than a month of the election, Clynes was defeated in a leadership challenge by former Labour leader Ramsay MacDonald, while Bonar Law would only last a little over seven months as Prime Minister before being forced to step down due to a terminal illness, resulting in Stanley Baldwin succeeding him as both party leader and Prime Minister.
-As a result, Bonar Law was the shortest-serving UK Prime Minister of the twentieth century.
-Parliament was dissolved on 26 October.
+Neither of the leaders of the two main parties succeeded in enjoying their achievement in the election for very long; within less than a month of the election, Clynes was defeated in a leadership challenge by former Labour leader Ramsay MacDonald, while Bonar Law would only last a little over seven months as prime minister before being forced to step down due to a terminal illness, resulting in Stanley Baldwin succeeding him as both party leader and prime minister.
+As a result, Bonar Law was the shortest-serving UK prime minister of the twentieth century.
+Parliament was dissolved on 26 October; Bonar Law died four days later.